 Nothing is more futile than spending countless hours on your resume for college and blindly sending it anywhere and everywhere.

-Tweaking your college student resume a bit, depending on the target job role and the organization, will mean so much to the recruiter.
-Given the sheer volume of college resumes that they process on a daily basis, they can find out if you made the effort to tailor your resume according to the job role, or whether that application was selected out of 20 others and you just hit 'send resume'.
+Tweaking your student internship resume a bit, depending on the target job role and the organization, will mean so much to the recruiter.
+Given the sheer volume of intern resumes that they process on a daily basis, they can find out if you made the effort to tailor your college internship resume according to the job role, or whether that application was selected out of 20 others and you just hit 'send resume'.

-More often than not, the JD will specify the format in which the recruiter wants your college resume.
+More often than not, the JD will specify the format in which the recruiter wants your intern resume.
 Stick to that.